Sheep and Wolves: Pig Deal: Theatrical

 A pre-premiere was held at the Karo Sky cinema in Moscow, presented by cinematic duo Elizaveta Boyarskaya and Maxim Matveev.
 On 19 January 2019, the premiere took place in Moscow and on 22 January 2019 at the capital of the Chernozem region in the Proletarian cinema theater.
 The film debuted in Russia on 24 January 2019.
 Before, there was a pre-release in Bulgaria on 3 January 2019 via Pro Films.
 Distributed by Nashe Kino in Russia, the film also had parallel releases in Czech Republic (Bohemia Motion Pictures) and Estonia (Acme Film (lt)).
 Later 2019 releases included Latvia (Acme Film) in 1 March, Hungary(ADS Service) in 7 March, and Norway (Storytelling Media) in 31 May.

 The film was featured in Turkey on 22 March 2019.
 June 2019 releases included France (KLB SAS) in 4 June as a DVD and Blu-ray premiere, Lithuania (Acme Film (lt)) in 14 June, Germany (Koch Media) in 27 June.
 The film released in Poland on 2 August 2019 via Kino Świat (pl).
 Andes Films took the distribution rights at the AFM for four Latin American countries Chile, Bolivia, Peru and Ecuador for a late 2019 release.
 Latin American territories were handled by Snap TV.
 The film released in Bosnia and Herzegovina, Croatia, Macedonia, Montenegro and Serbia through the distributor MCF MegaCom.
 The film opened in Australia and New Zealand in January 2020 via Eagle Entertainment.
 Signature Entertainment released the film on 10 August 2020 in the United Kingdom.
 On 25 July 2020 at the Shanghai International Film Festival the film was presented to China.
 On 18 September 2020, the film won an accolade at the Catalina Film Festival.
 In 2021, Vertical Entertainment picked up the latest film for release on 29 January 2021.
-Touted as an hybrid release of theater and VOD format, the film will also be packaged to the neighboring country Canada.
+Touted as a hybrid release of theater and VOD format, the film will also be packaged to the neighboring country Canada.